samokhodkin/whippet-db/README.md

 * It doesn't provide response time guarantee, especially in journaling mode

-* It doesn't focus on saving space.
+* It doesn't focus on space efficiency.
 The average overhead is 20-25 bytes/key for fixed-size data, and 80-100 bytes/key for variable-size data.
 This will be improved in next releses, but not much.

 ## Setup